Slamsneider/SimpleHtmlChatAgents/README.md

 The project is created to provide you with a simple interface running a GPT chat model without the need for a server or backend.
 This so you easily can expand on the project.
 If you know a little HTML/Javascript this project is a made for you to learn how to use OpenAI's API.

+This is NOT a full fledged chat application but you can make it one if you want to.

 Aimed for local use and learning as you would publish your API key to the world if you use it on a public server.

 1. [Features](#features)